 Have you been arrested for theft in Phoenix, Arizona?
-Orent Law Offices has defended clients charged with theft for more than 33 years.
-Contact our Phoenix law office at (480) 656-7301 to schedule your free case review to discuss how a Phoenix Theft Attorney can help you.
+Orent Law Offices has defended clients charged with criminal matters for more than 33 years, including dui, federal crimes, Phoenix juvenile crimes, assault defense, Phoenix domestic violence, drug charges, and sex crimes.

 With your freedom and good name on the line, it’s crucial to consult with an experienced lawyer right away.
 Your defense attorney will help you protect your rights, build a defense, and fight for a satisfactory conclusion to your case.